 The consideration of ESG criteria in the selection of securities aims to assess the ability of companies to transform the challenges of sustainable development into vectors of performance.

-The philosophy of this approach as a socially responsible investor is based on the conviction that decisions based on factors such as investment objectives and risk tolerance.
+The philosophy of this approach as a socially responsible investor is based on the conviction that factors such as investment objectives and risk tolerance.